 My responsibility is to express opinions on these financial statements based on our audit.
-I conducted my audit in accordance with the auditing standards generally accepted in the United States of America.
+I conducted my audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.